ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Installation Guide.md

 > **<a name="footnote-rhel8">Red Hat Enterprise Linux 8  </a>**
 >
 > For RHEL 8, libncurses.so.5 and libtinfo.so.5 links must be created in order to execute iSQL and iLoader.
-For more detailed information, refer to [Checking the pre-installation environment -Red Hat Enterprise Linux 8](#footnote-rhel8-sharedlibrary).
+For more detailed information, refer to [Check the environment before installation -Red Hat Enterprise Linux 8](#footnote-rhel8-sharedlibrary).